openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/hello_nv12_input_classification.rst

-At startup, the sample application reads command line parameters, loads the specified model and an image in the NV12 color format to an OpenVINO™ Runtime plugin (Inference Engine plugin in C API).
+At startup, the sample application reads command line parameters, loads the specified model and an image in the NV12 color format to an OpenVINO™ Runtime plugin.
 Then, the sample creates an synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.
 You can place labels in ``.labels`` file near the model to get pretty output.

 .. tab-set::